sighupio/fury-kubernetes-keycloak/katalog/keycloak/README.md

 - A "keycloak" `StatefulSet` with `1` replica.
 - A "keycloak-discovery" `headless service` for the StatefulSet.
-- A "keycloak-http" `Service` exposing port `tcp/8080` to access KeyCloak itself.
+- A "keycloak" `Service` exposing port `tcp/8080` to access KeyCloak itself.
 - A "keycloak" `ServiceAccount` with `list` and `get` permissions on the namespace's `pods` resource.
 This service account is needed to use the `KUBE_PING` JGroups discovery method.
 - Default credentials to access the admin console: